a1arakkal/digital-cv/README.md

   - **Drake University | Des Moines, IA**<br>
   _Research Assistant Cellular Biology Lab - Dr. Jerry Honts_ (August 2012- May 2014)<br>
   Conducted research on exploring the distribution and assembly of cytoskeletal proteins in Tetrahymena thermophila using green fluorescent protein (GFP)-tagged proteins.
-Key responsibilities were focused on the detection, isolation, extraction and purification of the key proteins found in Tetrahymena.
+Key responsibilities were focused on the detection, isolation, extraction, and purification of the key proteins found in Tetrahymena.

   - **Drake University | Des Moines, IA**<br>
   _Project Leader Organic Chemistry Lab - Dr. Gholam Mirafzal_ (October 2012- May 2014)<br>